 Werner Schou Copper Pendant Lamp

-Materials: Many round copper perforated slats.
+Materials: Many round curved copper slats with many small perforations.
 2 black painted perforated metal rings.
 Bakelite socket.

 Cord Length: 80 cm / 31.49”

 Width: ∅ 50 cm / 19.68”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: Werner Schou.

 Other versions: Coronell made many lamps in this style.
 All pendant lamps or wall lamps.
 Most of them in copper or brass.
 Also wood, aluminium and iron was used.
 This Werner Schou copper pendant lamp, model P63 B1 was also made in brass or brass plated iron.
 A matching wall lamp was also designed.